-Selecting a course which includes an element of practical coaching practice will also boost your confidence and refine your skills.
+Selecting a coaching course which includes an element of practical coaching practice will also boost your confidence and refine your skills.
 The beauty of coaching qualifications is that you really are getting the most incredible training, because you are being coached in that training by the very skilled individuals you can learn from.
 If you don’t take advantage of this contact with a more experienced coach then you’re missing a trick!

 So, accreditation and credentials combined with practical training, those are the two big whammies of selecting a coaching qualification.
 But what else is important?

-Knowing Yourself, Your Aspirations, and Your Strengths
+Knowing Yourself, Your Aspirations, And Your Strengths

 Once you’ve narrowed down your coaching qualifications to those coming with accreditation and routes to getting credentials, and hands on practice, then it’s time to consider the type of coach you want to be.
 Are you looking at a dedicated career as a life coach?
 Are you senior within an organisation and want coaching as a string to your bow to strengthen your mentoring prowess?
 Are you wanting to be a wellness coach to strengthen your counselling skills?
 Are you uncertain where your strengths as a coach lie?

 These are the sorts of questions you need to ask yourself to be able to choose between a broad coaching qualification, or one that develops a particular skill area.